AdalynBlack/wlx-overlay-s-wiki/Customize-UI.md

 ### Add a custom UI window of your own

 Simply create any Yaml file in `~/.config/wlxoverlay` with the correct format.
-You will be able to spawn it using the `Window` type `Button` placed on an existing UI panel, such as the watch or settings.
+You will be able to spawn it using the `ShowUi` type `Button` placed on an existing UI panel, such as the watch or settings.

 # Before you begin - Performance considerations